mikolaszko/Twitter-clone-2.0/README.md

 ### Dependencies

-All of them are in the package.json, it's a big built but if you want to check it out there's a link up there ^^^
+All of them are in the package.json, it's a big built but if you want to check it out there's a link in the about section ^^^

 ### Executing program